jk2715/FF3PRRando/README.md

 # FF3PRRando
 Randomizer for Final Fantasy III Pixel Remaster.
-Currently still in Alpha, more features are planned for the future!
+Currently still in Alpha, so expect to find some bugs.
+More features are planned for the future!

 # Features: